denoland/docs/runtime/fundamentals/security.md

 ## Run untrusted code with confidence

-Since Deno provides no I/O access by default, it is perfect for running untrusted code and auditing third-party code.
+Since Deno provides no I/O access by default, it is a great fit for running untrusted code and auditing third-party code.
 If you're building or extending a platform that runs user generated code, you can use Deno for running third-party code securely and host this code through